USS Solace (AH-5): Service history

+From July till December 1931 the ship was chartered by the Los Angeles Steamship Company to fill the gap left by the sinking of the Harvard in the Los Angeles-San Francisco-San Diego ferry route.
+Iroquois passed through the Panama Canal on 22 June and back on 17 December.

 World War II

 Solace was at Pearl Harbor during the attack of 7 December 1941.
 As an unarmed hospital ship, she was unable to participate in defending against the Japanese aircraft.
 A crew member filming from the deck of that ship, an Army medical doctor named Eric Haakenson, captured the precise moment of USS Arizona's explosion.
 She immediately sent her motor launches with stretcher parties to the stricken and burning battleship Arizona to evacuate the wounded, and pulled men from the water which was covered in burning oil.
 After several trips to Arizona and West Virginia, the boat crews then assisted Oklahoma.
 Honoring the rules of the Geneva Convention, the attacking Japanese aircraft did not hit Solace due to her white paint and red crosses.
 She was one of the few ships not damaged during the attack.

-In March 1942, Solace was ordered to the South Pacific and preceded to Pago Pago, Samoa.
+In March 1942, Solace was ordered to the South Pacific and proceeded to Pago Pago, Samoa.
 From there, she sailed to the Tonga Islands, arrived at Tongatapu on 15 April, and remained there until 4 August.
 On that day, she got underway and steamed, via Nouméa, New Caledonia, to New Zealand.
 She arrived at Auckland on the 19th and discharged her patients.
 From then until May 1943, Solace shuttled between New Zealand, Australia, New Caledonia, Espiritu Santo, the New Hebrides, and the Fiji Islands, caring for fleet casualties and servicemen wounded in the island campaigns under desperate circumstances.
 For example, on 14 January 1943, one hospital corpsman and 99 patients were transferred aboard from U.S. Advanced Hospital Base Button at Espiritu Santo with 369 patients already on board, far exceeding official patient capacity.
 Patients whom she could not return to duty shortly were evacuated to hospitals for more prolonged care.

 From June–August, she operated as a station hospital ship at Nouméa.
 On 30 August, Solace sailed to Efate, New Hebrides, and performed the same duties at that port until sailing for Auckland on 3 October.
 On the 22nd, the hospital ship departed New Zealand and proceeded via Pearl Harbor to the west coast of the United States.
 She arrived at San Francisco on 9 November; disembarked her patients; and, on the 12th, sailed for the Gilberts.